ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ## Domain model
 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/ClassDiagram.png) Above is a UML class diagram of the domain model for our _Chirp!_ application.
+Here you can see the fields the objects contain and how they associate with each other.

 ## Architecture — In the small

 ![Illustration of the _Chirp!_ architecture in the small.](images/OnionArchitecture.png) Above is an illustration of the organization of our _Chirp!_ application.
 We use the architectural pattern called Onion Architecture to structure our code base.
-For each layer we illustrate the classes, interfaces, and packages that are part of the layer.
+For each layer represented by a different nuance of gray, we illustrate the classes, interfaces, and packages that are part of the layer.
 The arrows illustrate the dependencies between the layers.
 For simplicity's sake, we have not illustrated the dependencies between the classes and interfaces within each layer.
 The illustration shows how dependencies flow inward and never outward, meaning that the inner layers have no knowledge of the outer layers.
-Our architecture consists of three layers, each represented by a different project/package(?) in our code base.
-The innermost layer Chirp.Core contains the data transfer objects (DTOs) and interfaces for the repositories.
-The middle layer Chirp.Infrastructure contains implementations of the repositories, the database context, and the domain model.
-It also contains the migrations for the database.
-The outermost layer Chirp.Web contains the startup class, the database initializer and views/pages(?).
+Our architecture consists of three layers, each represented by a different project in our code base.

 ## Architecture of deployed application